REGISTER EARLY AS SPACES ARE LIMITED IN EACH AGE GROUP !

 How do we know what team our son is on, and when his practices are?

-Team rosters, practice schedules, and locations will be emailed to parents and posted on the website no later than Monday February 26, 2018.
-Practices will begin the following week of Monday March 5, 2018.
+Team rosters, practice schedules, and locations will be emailed to parents and posted on the website no later than Wednesday March 1st.
+Practices will begin either the week of Monday March 6th or the week of Monday March 13th, depending upon BVSD field permits (see above).
 Coaches will also email their teams as soon as possible after receiving their rosters.

 What equipment do players need?